kovidgoyal/calibre/manual/virtual_libraries.rst

 that come from the books in the virtual library.
 A virtual library thus behaves as though the actual library contains only the restricted set of books.

-Creating Virtual Libraries
+Creating Virtual libraries
 ----------------------------

 .. |vlb| image:: images/virtual_library_button.png
     :class: float-left-img

-|vlb| To use a virtual library click the :guilabel:`Virtual Library` button located
+|vlb| To use a virtual library click the :guilabel:`Virtual library` button located
-to the left of the search bar and select the :guilabel:`Create Virtual Library` option.
+to the left of the search bar and select the :guilabel:`Create Virtual library` option.
 As a first example, let's create a virtual library that shows us only the books by a particular author.
 Click the :guilabel:`Authors` link as shown in the image below and choose the author you want to use and click OK.